oracle/tribuo/docs/Architecture.md

 ```

 This instantiates a `LinearSGDTrainer` with a logistic regression objective and
-an `Adam` gradient optimiser, which employs [Andrei Karpathy's preferred
+an `Adam` gradient optimiser, using [Andrei Karpathy's preferred
 learning rate](https://twitter.com/karpathy/status/801621764144971776) and an
 adjusted beta one parameter (note these parameters are just demonstration
 values, we're not recommending these specific values).